Analysis (journal)

 Analysis is a peer-reviewed academic journal of philosophy established in 1933 that is published quarterly by Oxford University Press on behalf of the Analysis Trust.
 Prior to January 2009, the journal was published by Blackwell Publishing.
 Electronic access to this journal is available via JSTOR (1933–2013), Wiley InterScience (1996–2008), and Oxford Journals (2009–present).
 The journal publishes short, concise articles (of up to 4000 words, excluding bibliography) in virtually any field of the analytic tradition.

+The journal was founded in 1933 by philosophers from Oxford, Cambridge, and London, who were influenced by the views and methods of philosophers like Bertrand Russell, G.E.
+Moore, and Ludwig Wittgenstein.
+Its first issued appeared in November of that year.